devshorts/LL1/README.md

 LLk
 ===

-A simple lexer and grammar validator for a lanague of the form.
+A simple lexer and grammar validator for a lanague of the form below.
 It supports arbitrary lookahead as well as alternative testing via backtracking.

 ```
 root := list | assign